smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 **\| ZEPTOVM_OP_JMPIFREPLYFIELD_<SUBCODE> \| REPLY-NUMBER \| FIELD-SEQUENCE \| THRESHOLD \| DELTA \|**

-where <SUBCODE> is one of {LT,GT,EQ}; ZEPTOVM_OP_JMPIFREPLYFIELD_LT, ZEPTOVM_OP_JMPIFREPLYFIELD_GT, and ZEPTOVM_OP_JMPIFREPLYFIELD_EQ are 1-byte opcodes, REPLY-NUMBER is an Encoded-Signed-Int<max=2>, FIELD-SEQUENCE is described below, THRESHOLD is an Encoded-Int<max=2> field, and interpretation of DELTA is similar to that of in JMP instruction description.
+where <SUBCODE> is one of {LT,GT,EQ}; ZEPTOVM_OP_JMPIFREPLYFIELD_LT, ZEPTOVM_OP_JMPIFREPLYFIELD_GT, and ZEPTOVM_OP_JMPIFREPLYFIELD_EQ are 1-byte opcodes, REPLY-NUMBER is an Encoded-Signed-Int<max=2>, FIELD-SEQUENCE is described below, THRESHOLD is an Encoded-Signed-Int<max=2> field, and interpretation of DELTA is similar to that of in JMP instruction description.

-REPLY-NUMBER is a number of reply in "reply buffer".
+REPLY-NUMBER is a number of reply frame in "reply buffer".
 Negative values mean 'from the end of buffer', so that REPLY-NUMBER=-1 means 'last reply in reply buffer'.
 If REPLY-NUMBER points to a non-existing item in "reply buffer" (that is, it is positive and is >= number-of-replies, or it is negative and is <= -number-of-replies TODO:check), it is a ZEPTOVM_INVALIDREPLYNUMBER exception.

-FIELD-SEQUENCE field describes a sequence of fields to be read from plugin reply; normally, during SmartAnthill operation, it is derived from SmartAnthill Plugin Manifest.
+FIELD-SEQUENCE field describes a sequence of fields to be read from plugin reply body (that is, after all the optional headers, flags etc. are processed); normally, for SmartAnthill systems, it is derived from SmartAnthill Plugin Manifest during program preparation.
 Last field in FIELD-SEQUENCE always represents a field to be read; all previous fields are skipped.
 FIELD-SEQUENCE is encoded as a byte sequence with the following byte values supported:

 * ENCODED_UNSIGNED_INT_FIELD
 * ENCODED_SIGNED_INT_FIELD